From BR Bullpen

 Biographical Information

-Hook attended Northwestern University in 1956-57, the same years as Chuck Lindstrom and Dave Hill.
+Hook attended Northwestern University in 1956 and 1957, the same years as Chuck Lindstrom and Dave Hill.
 Jay was born in Waukegan, IL, in northern Illinois, and attended Grayslake Central High School, also in northern Illinois.

-Hook won the first game in the history of the New York Mets, after the team had lost its first nine games.
+Hook was the first pitcher in the history of the Mets to win a game, after the team had lost its first nine games.

 After his baseball days, Hook used his mechanical engineering degree from Northwestern.
 Always a car lover, he went to work for Chrysler, and then went to Rockwell International, where he was involved with the business operations for truck parts and subway undercarriages.
 After that he was a senior executive at Masco Corp.
 When he retired from corporate work, he taught manufacturing management at Northwestern and bought a farm in Michigan.
 Source: Where Are They Now?

 Notable Achievements

 - 200 Innings Pitched Seasons: 2 (1960 & 1962)